 We had fags at my boarding school.
 I was a fag.
 It wasn’t Tom-Brown’s-School-Days fagging.
 We weren’t expected to warm the lavatory seats for boys in the sixth form.
 But we were expected to run small errands: make cups of tea; ensure the senior boys were awake in good time for breakfast.
 That sort of thing.
 Fagging was a form of servitude imposed upon the youngest boys by the oldest ones.

-When I reached sixth form fagging was largely phased out.
+By the time I reached sixth form fagging had largely been phased out.
 I say ‘largely’ because there was an attempt at a ‘rebrand’.
 Instead of the moniker ‘fagging’ some minor chores now came under a new umbrella term of Junior Common Room.
 However, the most junior members of our boarding house were no longer expected to polish the shoes of the most senior.
 Nor were they expected to make morning teas.

 And so, I understand why many CEOs are reluctant to embrace the social age.
 They, too, feel as though they have served their time.
 They’ve clambered up the hierarchical pyramid of work.
 They’ve achieved success through aptitude, but also by mastering the rules of the game.
 And now, at the top, these CEOs find that the game has changed.
 So, many turn a Nelsonian eye to the needs of today’s volatile, and uncertain times.
 They cop a deaf’un to our complex and ambiguous working environments.
 They console themselves that social is ‘for da kidz’, or a passing fad, or look to last quarter’s financial results for reassurance that they’re steering their firms in the most effective manner.